 The Company conducts regular recoverability analyses for its DAC asset balances associated with deferred and immediate annuity, universal life, traditional life, and group life and DI contracts.
-The Company compares the current DAC asset balances with the estimated present value of future profitability of the underlying business.
-The DAC asset balances are considered recoverable if the present value of future profits is greater than the current DAC asset balance.
-As of December 31, 2014 and 2013, all of the DAC asset balances were considered recoverable.
+The Company compares the current DAC

 Deferred Sales Inducements

 The Company offers sales inducements on certain deferred annuity contracts and universal life policies.
 For certain deferred annuity contracts, the inducement entitles the contract holder to an incremental amount of interest that is credited to the account value over a 12- to 60-month period following the initial deposit, depending on the product.
 The incremental interest causes the initial credited rate to be higher than the contract's expected ongoing crediting rates for periods after the inducement.
 For certain universal life policies, the inducement provides an immediate increment to the policyholder's account value at the issue date or time of deposit.
 Deferred sales inducements are included in receivables and other assets and amortized into interest credited using the same methodology and assumptions used to amortize DAC.